• Nepal Trekking Planner

 So here is what Trekking Planners Nepal say about trekking in the Annapurna Region during September.

-So, pack your bags, lace up your boots, and get ready for an unforgettable adventure that will leave you breathless every step of the way.
+So, pack your bags, lace up your boots, and prepare for an unforgettable adventure that will leave you breathless every step.

 Weather Conditions and Climate at Annapurna Base Camp and Circuit During September.